Faulty Heat Exchanger On Boiler Causes, Costs & How To Fix

 The noise you are hearing is steam bubbles from the water being overheated.

-Every boiler is fitted with a NTC thermistor.
+Every boiler is fitted with an NTC thermistor.

-The flow pipe thermistor monitors the temperature of water which is exiting the boiler.
+The flow pipe thermistor monitors the temperature of the water that is exiting the boiler.

 If this temperature is too high, it will lock out.

 When a heat exchanger develops limescale build-up, the water can overheat.

 The thermistors’ job is to recognise water temperature, if the temperature is abnormally high it shuts the boiler down.

 The hotspots created by limescale can eventually lead to cracks on a heat exchanger.

 This can cause the exchanger to leak water from the boiler.

 If this is the case, you’ll notice the boiler leaking from the bottom of the casing.